 What if I can't donate?

 Don't let the blood donation eligibility requirements discourage you from supporting care for our patients.
-You can host your own blood drive or take look at our Events and Promotions page to find an event near you.
+You can host your own blood drive or take a look at our events page to find an event near you.
 Please call the Blood Donor Facility at 310-423-5346 to learn more about organizing your own blood drive.